-Progr Program Requirements A. Will this proposal supports programs that prepare students for future occupations and careers at K-20 institutions that have campuses in the disproportionately affected counties?
-If yes, please identify where the campuses are located and provide details on how the proposed programs will prepare students for future occupations and at which K-20 institutions that programs will be provided.
-Yes No Please see Attachment Q, pg.
-56 (If additional space is needed, please attach a Word document with your entire answer.) В. Will the proposed program (check all that apply): Increase students' technology skills and knowledge Encourage industry certifications Strengthen career readiness initiatives Encourage students with interest or aptitude for science, technology, engineering, mathematics, and medical disciplines to pursue postsecondary education at a state university or a Florida College System institution within the disproportionately affected counties (similar to or the same as talent retention programs created by the Chancellor of the State University System and the Commission on Education) For each item checked above, describe how the proposed program will achieve these goals Please see Attachment R, Pg.
-57 (If additional space is needed, please attach a Word document with your entire answer.)
+Please see Attachment Q, pg.
+56

+(If additional space is needed, please attach a Word document with your entire answer.)

+- B. Will the proposed program (check all that apply): - Increase students' technology skills and knowledge Encourage industry certifications - Strengthen career readiness initiatives - Encourage students with interest or aptitude for science, technology, engineering, mathematics, and medical disciplines to pursue postsecondary education at a state university or a Florida College System institution within the disproportionately affected counties (similar to or the same as talent retention programs created by the Chancellor of the State University System and the Commission on Education)

+For each item checked above, describe how the proposed program will achieve these goals

+Please see Attachment R, Pg.
+57

+(If additional space is needed, please attach a Word document with your entire answer.)

 C. Will this proposal provide participants in the disproportionately affected counties with transferable, sustainable workforce skills but not confined to a single employer?
 If yes, please provide details.

-Yes No
+Yes 🗌 No 168 No

 Yes, the educational and workforce training programs that will be offered at the Center will cater to multiple employers in the region.

 (If additional space is needed, please attach a Word document with your entire answer.)

+D. Identify the disproportionately affected counties where the proposed programs will operate or provide participants with workforce skills.

+Wakulla County

-Identify the disproportionately affected counties where the proposed programs will operate or provide participants with workforce skills.
-Wakulla County (If additional space is needed, please attach a Word document with your entire answer.)
-Provide a detailed description of, and quantitative evidence demonstrating how the proposed project or program will promote: Economic recovery, Economic Diversification, Enhancement of the disproportionately affected counties, Enhancement of a Targeted Industry.
+(If additional space is needed, please attach a Word document with your entire answer.)

+- E. Provide a detailed description of, and quantitative evidence demonstrating how the proposed project or program will promote:

+- Economic recovery,

+- Economic Diversification,

+- o Enhancement of the disproportionately affected counties,

+- Enhancement of a Targeted Industry.

 Please see Attachment S, Pg.
+59

-59 (If additional space is needed, please attach a Word document with your entire answer.) i onal Information Is this an expansion of an existing training program?
+(If additional space is needed, please attach a Word document with your entire answer.)

+- 2. Additional Information

+- A. Is this an expansion of an existing training program?
 Is yes, describe how the proposed program will enhance or improve the existing program and how the proposal program will supplements but not supplant existing funding sources.

+- Yes No

-Yes No Please see Attachment T, Pg.
-60 (If additional space is needed, please attach a Word document with your entire answer.)
-Indicate how the training will be delivered (e.g., classroom-based, computer based, other).
+Please see Attachment T, Pg.
+60

+(If additional space is needed, please attach a Word document with your entire answer.)

+B. Indicate how the training will be delivered (e.g., classroom-based, computer based, other).